-Aches and chills can be treated with mild pain relief medication and an antipyretic such as paracetamol.
+Aches and chills can be treated with mild pain relief medication like paracetamol.

 Insomnia and restlessness can be managed by using a sedative.

-These medications help to make the withdrawal symptoms more bearable, but of course, these are just suggestions and not a prescription.
-Please discuss with your doctor before commencing any medication.
+These medications help to make the withdrawal symptoms more bearable.
+You should discuss with your doctor before commencing or discontinuing any medication.

-Exercise increases the release of certain neurotransmitters in the body including serotonin which is an important mood elevator.
+Exercise increases the release of neurotransmitters in the body like serotonin- an important mood elevator.

-The recommended regimen is at least 30 minutes, three days a week.
-Exercising in a group also helps to boost moods by increasing social interactions.
+You should exercise for at least 30 minutes, three days a week.
+Exercising in a group also helps to boost your mood by increasing social interactions.

 How helpful was this post?